paulhab215/CodeWars/README.md

 # CodeWars
 Various Kata I do on CodeWars.
 Both initial and revised solutions.
-All the instructions are in the Kata.
+All the instructions are in the READMEs.